-View on GitHubdeepeshBodh/human-in-loop
+View on GitHubplugins/humaninloop/skills/authoring-user-stories/SKILL.md

 Select agents to install to: